+9779851088550

 Useful Info

-Best Time to Trek: Pre-Monsoon (March–May) and Post-Monsoon (September–November) are the best seasons for clear skies, stable weather, and optimal trekking conditions.
+Best Time to Trek: Pre-monsoon (March–May) and post-monsoon (September–November) are the best seasons for clear skies, stable weather, and optimal trekking conditions.

 Winter (December–February) can be very cold, while monsoon (June–August) brings heavy rain and cloud cover.